Sarb1236/NYC-Yellow-Trip-Data-Analysis/Monthly_Agg_Analysis/Documentation.md

 * **Reduced Storage Footprint**: By summarizing daily data into arrays within monthly records, the resulting fact table is significantly smaller than storing individual daily rows.
 This leads to substantial storage cost savings.
 * **Improved Query Performance**: A smaller, more condensed data model translates to faster query execution times for reporting and dashboards.
 This means quicker insights and a better user experience.
+* **Reduced Data Shuffling**: Because the compact fact table already aggregates data by key dimensions (like `vendorID`), joining it with other smaller dimension tables to bring in additional attributes (e.g., vendor name, vendor location) requires significantly less data shuffling across compute nodes.
+This makes query execution much faster and more efficient, especially in distributed processing environments.
-* **Simplified Data Model**: Consolidating daily activity into monthly summaries per entity (e.g., vendor, user) simplifies the overall data model, making it easier to manage, understand, and build upon.
+* **Simplified Data Model**: Consolidating daily activity into monthly summaries per entity (e.g., vendor, user, device) simplifies the overall data model, making it easier to manage, understand, and build upon.
 * **Efficient Time-Series Analysis**: The `reverse_day_index` facilitates quick access and analysis of daily trends within a month, particularly useful for understanding recent activity patterns.

 ## Example Use Cases